Thank you so much for putting your trust in me with your website.

 In addition to my coaching work, I have a busy private practice here in New York City, and I also homeschool my kids.
 I tend to find it hard to get on the phone, so we'll do most of our work together by email.

+Your final step will be to complete my website survey, due by your project start date.
 You will get an invite to a Dropbox folder which you'll use to send me files.
 Do not send separate documents or files via email because that's a surefire way for me to lose track of them :)